matheoefa/activate/README.EN.md

 # Activate Africa – via Peaceful Civic Action

-Activate Africa is an academy that teaches leadership and active civic education on the continent.
-Its global experts collaborate with African citizens in fields such as tactics, strategy, psychology, leadership, technology, history, communication, and more.
-Activate Africa integrates a cryptotoken to compensate stakeholders.
+As the weapons of violance have evolved, so have the weapons of non-violence.
+Unfortunately, the people of Africa have not kept up with this evolution.
+Activate Africa is an academy that researches and teaches active civic education on the continent.
+Its global experts collaborate with African citizens on tactics, strategy, psychology, leadership, technology, history, communication, and more.
+Activate Africa also integrates a crypto currency to compensate stakeholders.

 ---